Management Policy

 Officer Lineup & Remuneration Advisory Committee

-The Company established the Officer Lineup & Remuneration Advisory Committee, made up of two representative directors and six outside directors and chaired by a representative director, as an advisory body to the board of directors.
+The Company established the Officer Lineup & Remuneration Advisory Committee, made up of three representative directors and six outside directors and chaired by a representative director, as an advisory body to the board of directors.
 The committee reports to the board of directors the results of its deliberation on matters such as officer lineup and policies regarding the selection and training of directors, as well as remuneration payment policies and the remuneration system and process based on those policies, which contribute to the Company’s sustainable growth and raising of corporate value in the medium and long term.

-Executive Committee Meetings, etc.
+Executive Committee Meetings

 Internal Audits